andreasKroepelin/polylux/book/src/theme-gallery/index.md

 ## University
 _[go to top](#theme-gallery)_

+TODO!
 This theme is a simple and configurable theme.

 ### Options
-- `university-name`: The University name
+- `institution-name`: The institution name
 - `color-a`: A color of your choice
 - `color-b`: A color of your choice
 - `color-c`: A color of your choice